La Crosse, Wisconsin: 2020 census

-2010 census

-At the 2010 census, there were 51,320 people, 21,428 households and 9,691 families residing in the city.
-The population density was 2,501.5 per square mile (965.6/km2).
-There were 22,628 housing units at an average density of 1,102.7 per square mile (425.8/km2).
-The racial makeup of the city was 89.8% White, 2.3% African American, 0.6% Native American, 4.9% Asian, 0.0% Pacific Islander, 0.4% from other races, and 2.1% from two or more races.
-Hispanic or Latino of any race were 2.0% of the population.

-There were 21,428 households, of which 19.5% had children under the age of 18 living with them, 31.6% were married couples living together, 9.7% had a female householder with no husband present, and 54.8% were non-families.
-37.7% of all households were composed of individuals, and 11.7% had someone living alone who was 65 years of age or older.
-The average household size was 2.18 and the average family size was 2.86.

-16.2% of the population were under the age of 18, 26.5% from 18 to 24, 23.1% from 25 to 44, 21.0% from 45 to 64, and 13.1% who were 65 years of age or older.
-The median age was 30 years.
-For every 100 females, there were 89.0 males.
-For every 100 females age 18 and over, there were 89.4 males.
+Hmong community

+Per the 2022 American Community Survey five-year estimates, the Hmong population was 1,435 comprising approximately 60% of the city's Asian population.

 Religion

-The city has a variety of religious traditions and communities, including Catholicism, Protestantism, Anglicanism, Eastern Orthodox, Judaism, Unitarian Universalism, and Islam.

 La Crosse is the episcopal see for the Roman Catholic Diocese of La Crosse.
 The Cathedral of Saint Joseph the Workman serves as the seat of the Diocese.
 The city is also home to St. Rose of Viterbo Convent, the mother house of the Franciscan Sisters of Perpetual Adoration, and the Shrine of Our Lady of Guadalupe.
 An independent catholic school district in the city, La Crosse Aquinas Catholic Schools, is also overseen by the diocese.

-Protestant churches in the city include Lutheran, Baptist, Methodist, Vineyard, Presbyterian, and independent traditions.
+Protestant churches in the city include Lutheran, Evangelical, Baptist, Methodist, Presbyterian, and independent traditions.
 The Wisconsin Evangelical Lutheran Synod has five churches in La Crosse: First Lutheran Church, Grace Lutheran Church, Immanuel Lutheran Church, Mt.
 Calvary Lutheran Church, and St. John's Lutheran Church.
+La Crosse is also home to two churches affiliated with the Evangelical Free Church of America; Bethany Church, and Neighborhood City Church.
 Christ Church of La Crosse, the city's Episcopal church, is listed on the National Register of Historic Places.
 St. Elias Antiochian Orthodox Church, the city's Eastern Orthodox Church, is listed on the city's local register of Historic places.

 Other religious groups within the city include: the Congregation Sons of Abraham, a Jewish synagogue; the Unitarian Universalist Fellowship of La Crosse, which has held services since 1951; the Islamic Society Othman Bin Afaan; and the Hmong Faith Alliance Church.